Friedrich Hayek: Chicago

 Hayek received a Guggenheim Fellowship in 1954.

-Another influential political philosopher and German-speaking exile at the University of Chicago at the time was Leo Strauss, but according to his student Joseph Cropsey who also knew Hayek, there was no contact between the two of them.

-After editing a book on John Stuart Mill's letters he planned to publish two books on the liberal order, The Constitution of Liberty and "The Creative Powers of a Free Civilization" (eventually the title for the second chapter of The Constitution of Liberty).
+After editing a book on John Stuart Mill's letters, he planned to publish two books on the liberal order, The Constitution of Liberty and "The Creative Powers of a Free Civilization" (eventually the title for the second chapter of The Constitution of Liberty).
 He completed The Constitution of Liberty in May 1959, with publication in February 1960.
-Hayek was concerned that "with that condition of men in which coercion of some by others is reduced as much as is possible in society".
-Hayek was disappointed that the book did not receive the same enthusiastic general reception as The Road to Serfdom had sixteen years before.
+Hayek was concerned with "that condition of men in which coercion of some by others is reduced as much as is possible in society" and was disappointed that the book received a poor reception.

-He left Chicago mostly because of financial reasons, being concerned about his pension provisions.
-His primary source of income was his salary, and he received some additional money from book royalties but avoided other lucrative sources of income for academics such as writing textbooks.
-He spent a lot on his frequent travels.
-He regularly spent summers in Austrian Alps, usually in the Tyrolean village Obergurgl where he enjoyed mountain climbing, and also visited Japan four times with additional trips to Tahiti, Fiji, Indonesia, Australia, New Caledonia and Ceylon.
+He left Chicago mostly for financial reasons, complaining about his pension provisions.
+He supplemented his salary with additional money from book royalties but avoided other lucrative sources of income for academics, such as writing textbooks.
+Much of his income was spent on his frequent travels, regularly spending summers in the Austrian Alps, usually in the Tyrolean village of Obergurgl, where he enjoyed mountain climbing.
+He also visited Japan four times, with additional trips to Tahiti, Fiji, Indonesia, Australia, New Caledonia and Ceylon.
 After his divorce, his financial situation worsened.